How this website was built

 I have tried many content management systems for this website over the years: Carrd, Squarespace, Webflow, WordPress, Quartz, Obsidian Publish, Django, and even hand-written HTML and CSS files.
 Every solution has either been too technically complex for a mere writer, or too prescriptive and lacking in customisation.

 The latest iteration of this website is built using Jekyll and compiled directly from an Obsidian vault.
-The design is forked from Maxime Vaillancourtis’ digital garden template and modified using Cline running GPT-5.2 in VS Code.
+The design is forked from Maxime Vaillancourtisâ digital garden template and modified using Cline running gpt-5.3-codex in VS Code.
+The colour scheme is inspired by Flexoki.

 This is a very fun setup, and only possible thanks to generative AI.
 Installation and troubleshooting were greatly aided by both ChatGPT and Claude.
-I can publish my thoughts and photography directly from Obsidian (my note-taking app, and where most of my daily work happens).
+I can publish my notes and photos directly from Obsidian (my note-taking app, and where most of my daily work happens).
 I can ask for design updates in plain English and watch Cline update the stylesheets and HTML, asking for clarifications about the changes as I go.

-I am a fan of simple, plaintext and markdown websites (see my list of List of personal websites), and this website is hugely inspired by Kepano.
-If you’d like to build something similar, I recommend this tutorial, this article, and as many frontier LLM models as you can set your hands upon.
+I am a fan of simple, plaintext and markdown websites (see my list of list of personal websites), and this website is hugely inspired by Kepano.
+If youâd like to build something similar, I recommend this tutorial, this article, and as many frontier LLM models as you can set your hands upon.